Free Image Resizer — Processed in Your Browser

 How Your Privacy Is Protected

-The Image Resizeris built with a privacy-first architecture.
-Here's how file contents stay on your device — not as a policy, but by how the tool is built.
+Image Resizeris built with a privacy-first architecture.
+Here's how file contents are handled by the browser-local workflow for this file tool.

 Your files are processed using browser APIs (Web Workers, Canvas, File API).
 For this tool, file contents stay on your device.

-All computation happens in your browser using your device's CPU.
-Our servers don't process your file contents.
+For supported file tools, processing happens in your browser using your device's resources.
+Our servers do not process your file contents for these workflows.

-For this file-processing tool, there's no upload endpoint — files are read and processed entirely by your browser.
+For this file-processing tool, files are read and processed by your browser rather than a server-side file processor.

 Use Cases